garveychan/ca-notes/topic-notes/ruby_on_rails.md

 In practice, the developer adapts to the **convention** of the framework as much as possible, only explicitly specifying when they must deviate from the convention, i.e. **configure** the framework.

 e.g. a Class called **Sales** would, by convention, have a corresponding table in the database called **sales**.
-It is only if one deviates from this convention, such as the table **product sales**, that one needs to write code regarding these names.
+It is only if one deviates from this convention, such as the table **product sales**, that one needs to write further code to refer to these names.

 This paradigm requires a greater learning curve as the developer becomes more familiar with the convention. it may also conflict with other programming design principles such as Zen of Python's **explicit over implicit**.